-10. Governor's 2021-2022 Budget72
+10. Governor's 2020-2021-2022 Budget72

-Governor Newsom submitted his 2020-2021 budget request in January 2021 that includes funding to address the threat of catastrophic wildfires, climate change, and forest resilience.
+Governor Newsom submitted his 2020-2021 budget request in January 20202021 that includes funding to address the threat of catastrophic wildfires.
+The budget request includes funding to increase emergency management services, and funding to address, climate change, and promote forest resilience.
+The proposal uses a mix of existing programs, and new proposed programs: